Feyza Oke-Altuntas, Mehmet Ali Demirci, Ibrahim Demirtas*, Ayse Sahin Yaglioglu and Lutfi Behcet Pages 281 - 291 ( 11 )

 Conclusion: This study demonstrated that O. acutidens is an essential natural source of polyphenols and a potent natural antioxidant and antiproliferative agent for food and pharmaceutical industries.

 Origanum acutidens, rosmarinic acid, HPLC/TOF-MS, ELISA, HeLa, radical scavenging.

-Department of Biology, Faculty of Science, Gazi University, 06500 Ankara, Department of Chemistry, Faculty of Science, Cankiri Karatekin University, Cankiri, Department of chemistry, Cankiri Karatekin University, Cankiri, Department of Chemistry, Faculty of Science, Cankiri Karatekin University, Cankiri, Department of Biology, Faculty of Arts and Sciences, Bingol University, Bingol
+Department of Biology, Faculty of Science, Gazi University, Ankara 06500, Department of Chemistry, Faculty of Science, Cankiri Karatekin University, Cankiri, Department of Chemistry, Faculty of Science, Cankiri Karatekin University, Cankiri, Department of Chemistry, Faculty of Science, Cankiri Karatekin University, Cankiri, Department of Biology, Faculty of Arts and Sciences, Bingol University, Bingol